AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

   those submenus open initially — also useful as a no-JS fallback for inline menus.
 * Submenu ``title`` accepts plain text; pass ``text_value`` whenever the title or an item's content is not plain text so the item has an accessible label (and typeahead works).
+  Prefer the ``icon`` prop above for the common icon-plus-text title rather than concatenating marked-safe HTML.
 * Disabled items (``is_disabled=True``) render with ``aria-disabled="true"`` (anchors become
   non-navigable ``<div>`` elements, matching React) and are skipped by keyboard navigation.
 * Unsupported interactive props (``on_action`` and other callbacks, selection props, ``items`` collections, overflow props) warn and are ignored rather than rendering broken interactivity.
 * JavaScript is required for the dropdown interactivity only; closed submenu contents are rendered hidden in the page and links inside them still work once opened.
+* The renderer emits one menu tree whose root can be passed directly to the standalone runtime's ``attach(root)`` function.
+The returned controller supports ``setLayout("horizontal" |
+  "vertical" | "inline")`` for responsive layout changes without rendering a second menu.
+The runtime updates ``data-layout``, ``data-orientation`` and ``aria-orientation`` in place.
+Submenus keep one stable popover/inner/menu subtree in every layout; inline CSS presents that subtree in place, while a later vertical or horizontal layout can position the same submenu as a flyout.

 .. templatetag:: Button